iraftoul/WordPress/readme.md

 oc get routes
 ```

-Copy the generated host name from your terminal and paste it in any browser.
-You should see the welcome screen of the deployed WordPress application.
+Copy the generated host name and paste it in any browser.
+You should see the welcome screen of WordPress.

 ### Step 5: Configure the Wordpress application